The Trademarks Law Review: Israel

 According to Section 69A of the Trademarks Ordinance, a trademark proprietor whose rights to a trademark are infringed or about to be infringed may send a written notice to the customs director asking him or her to detain the suspected goods and treat them as described above according to his or her powers under the Customs Ordinance (Section 200A).

 Trademark infringement may also constitute a criminal offence under the Trademarks Ordinance.
 Criminal proceedings are generally prosecuted by the state.
 Only in cases where the procedure of a private criminal complaint is available to a registered trademark proprietor may the proprietor file the complaint him or herself.
 Criminal offences under Section 60 of the Trademarks Ordinance or Section 3 of the Merchandise Marks Ordinance may be prosecuted by a private complainant who is the owner of the infringed trademark.

 The Merchandise Marks Ordinance also provides for criminal offences committed by infringers who use deceptive descriptions for goods, and these infringing actions are also liable for penalties of a fine or imprisonment.
 The Ordinance also empowers the court to give a search and seizure order, which is carried out by the police.

 In criminal proceedings, the prosecution has to prove the facts of the case beyond any reasonable doubt.

-Regarding legislation, it seems that the legislator will have to consider legislation to regulate the rights in types of marks that are not yet defined, such as scents or more complex trademarks, such as audiovisual trademarks.
+Regarding legislation, it seems that the legislator will have to consider legislation to regulate the rights in types of marks that are not yet defined, such as scents, or more complex trademarks, such as audiovisual trademarks or motion marks.